 In December 2007, HVPE secured a multi-currency revolving credit facility.
-The facility was most recently renewed in January 2019 and is an evergreen structure with a five-year rolling term.
-In December 2021, the facility increased to £700 million from £600 million.
+The facility was renewed in January 2019 with a five-year rolling term.
+In August 2022, the facility increased from $700 million to $800 million.
+Following receipt of notices in January 2023, the facility reverted to a conventional fixed-term arrangement.

 Please note: The cash balance and any amount drawn on the credit facility is deposited in a low-risk JP Morgan money market fund and is accessible for immediate utilisation as required.

-Lenders are Credit Suisse and Mitsubishi UFJ Trust Banking Corporation ($400 million and $300 million, respectively).
+Lenders are Credit Suisse, Mitsubishi UFJ Trust Banking Corporation and The Guardians of New Zealand Superannuation ($400 million, $300 million and $100 million, respectively).

 - Blended rate of 95 basis points on undrawn amounts

-- For drawn amounts up to $300 million, borrowing at LIBOR plus 250 basis points; additional 40 basis points for balances over $300 million
+- For drawn amounts up to $300 million, borrowing at SOFR plus 250 basis points; additional 40 basis points for balances over $300 million

 - Asset Test Ratio: (1) company indebtedness limited to 35% of assets, with the value of the assets subject to certain diversification tests, and (2) total indebtedness (company indebtedness and fund level indebtedness) limited to 47% of assets, with the value of assets subject to certain diversification tests.